Sundar13905/Linked_list/README.md

 # **Linked List in C++**
 # Experiment 17 To study and implement Linked List

+## Aim: -
+To run and execute a menu style code of linked list

+## Theory

 A **Linked List** is a linear data structure where elements, called **nodes**, are stored in sequence, but unlike arrays, they are not stored in contiguous memory locations.
 Each node contains two parts:
 1. **Data**: The value or data of the node.
 2. **Pointer**: A reference (or pointer) to the next node in the sequence.